-Usually, for clothes, they mention to clean in cold water.
+Usually, for clothes, they mention cleaning in cold water.
 In order to get grease out of clothes, we will use hot or warm water only.
 During your wash, make sure you do not overuse the liquid detergent.
-If you happen to have powder detergent with you, make a solution out of it by adding into a small water container and mix it thoroughly.
-Once you have washed the affected area of your clothes, rinse it and put it to dry.
+If you happen to have powder detergent with you, make a solution out of it by adding it to a small water container and mixing it thoroughly.
+Once you have washed the affected area of your clothes, rinse them and put them to dry.
 If you happen to find the stain visible, repeat the same process again.
 Do it until you are certain that the grease stains are all gone.

 2. Dish-washing Detergent

 Apply pressure while washing clothes using dish detergent is harmful to your skin.
 In order to refrain from that, try to rub the area using an old toothbrush instead.
 Or if you happen to own clothes washing brush, that’s even better.
-For those extra stubborn grease stain that’s really making you out of options, you can try to add little bit baking soda along with the dish-washing detergent for an extra punch.
+For those extra stubborn grease stains that are really making you out of options, you can try to add a little bit of baking soda along with the dishwashing detergent for an extra punch.
 After it has been thoroughly washed and rinsed, dry it out and repeat until the stain is fully gone.
-From our experience, usually on the first try, the grease stains are removed from the fabric if the more amount of time is applied.
+From our experience, usually on the first try, the grease stains are removed from the fabric if more amount of time is applied.

 3. Baking soda

 Some T-shirt is delicate and couldn’t handle your usual detergents.
-Sic T-shirt is made up from delicate silk, or wool for that matter.
-If you are among such victims, fear not, because baking soda has more benefits besides adding in food.
-Take out your handy baking powder and pour down on the affected area of your fabric with some water along as a solvent.
+Sic T-shirt is made up of delicate silk, or wool for that matter.
+If you are among such victims, fear not, because baking soda has more benefits besides adding to food.
+Take out your handy baking powder and pour it down on the affected area of your fabric with some water as a solvent.
 Leave it overnight, as the baking soda is absorbing the grease molecules, which takes some time.

 It’s better to wait around 4-5 hours until you can use your old toothbrush to rub out the grease stain from your fabric.
 Make sure to take great care of your delicate fabric while applying pressure on the fabric.
 If you still find some grease stain visible over your shirt, just repeat the process.
 Don’t forget to rinse your clothes properly so that stain gets more woken at every hit.

-There is more than one food item which can be used for washing purposes.
+There is more than one food item that can be used for washing purposes.
 Like the good old classical mid-age housewife using baking soda and cornstarch so that it even tastes good.
-Joke aside, cornstarch is actually used as a substitute of laundry detergent and it has been used since 1000 BC.
-Some of the qualities of Cornstarch are it’s superfine, made out of corn flour, and used as for absorbing moisture, oil or smells.
-It is one of the best ways to get bike grease out of clothes while keeping your clothes secure from any harsh effects from the detergent.
+Joke aside, cornstarch is actually used as a substitute for laundry detergent and it has been used since 1000 BC.
+Some of the qualities of Cornstarch are it’s superfine, made out of cornflour, and used for absorbing moisture, oil, or smells.
+It is one of the best ways to get bike grease out of clothes while keeping your clothes secure from any harsh effects of the detergent.

 Apply the cornstarch and water solution to the grease part of your clothes and wait for an hour.
-Washing it with cold water, rinse and repeat until the stain is all gone.
-Just make sure not apply a lot, otherwise, your clothes would smell like food.
+Wash it with cold water, rinse and repeat until the stain is all gone.
+Just make sure not to apply a lot, otherwise, your clothes would smell like food.

 5. Combine force

 Some grease stains come out easier than usual, while others just don’t budge one bit.
 For all those mighty stubborn grease stains on clothes, getting them out will be no short of a challenge.
-In fact, it’s time to go all in with everything you have, I mean the detergent part.
-Get your laundry detergent liquidized one, mixed with dish-washing detergent, with a pinch of baking soda and cornstarch and apply over the grease stain on your clothes.
-Rub it with an old toothbrush, scrub it well and apply some force into it as well.
+In fact, it’s time to go all-in with everything you have, I mean the detergent part.
+Get your laundry detergent liquidized, mixed with dish-washing detergent, with a pinch of baking soda and cornstarch, and apply over the grease stain on your clothes.
+Rub it with an old toothbrush, scrub it well and apply some force to it as well.

-Instant and Combine ways to get rid of Grease out of Clothes
+Instant and Combined ways to get rid of Grease out of Clothes